memfault/interrupt/_posts/2024-04-20-coroutines.md

 }
 ```

-This has the benefit that while the `i2c operation` is processed by the peripheral, the main loop can be busy something else and the execution is not stuck in the `interact_with_device` with busy waiting.
+This has the benefit that while the `i2c operation` is processed by the peripheral, the main loop can be busy doing something else, and the execution is not stuck in the `interact_with_device` with busy waiting.
 And we do not have to pay for that by having complexity (manual state machine doing the interaction) or having threads (which bring in other problems).

 Given the bus nature of `i2c`, it is also quite easy to achieve sharing of the `i2c bus` with multiple `device drivers` for various devices on the bus itself.
-We can just implement `i2c_coroutine round_robin_run(std::span<i2c_coroutine> coros)` coroutine that uses round roubin to share the access to the peripheral between multiple devices.
+We can just implement `i2c_coroutine round_robin_run(std::span<i2c_coroutine> coros)` coroutine that uses round roubin to share the access to the peripheral between multiple coroutines (devices).

 This can obviously transfer to any interaction with our peripherals, we can model that interaction as a suspension of the coroutine, and let the suspension process initiate the operation with peripheral, or simply give us request for some operation.